PacktPublishing/Asynchronous-Programming-in-Rust/ch09/README.md

-# Chapter 8 - Runtimes, Wakers and the Reactor-Executor Pattern
+# Chapter 9 - Coroutines, Self-referential Structs and Pinning

-This folder contains the code examples for Chapter 8.
+This folder contains the code examples for Chapter 9.